 Albany, Troy, and Schenectady together make up the Capital District of New York, but Albany is the crown jewel of the region.
 With 98,000 people choosing to live here, it’s not difficult to see why.
 Ever since the Dutch settled the area and built Fort Nassau in 1614, Albany has been a growing, changing city.
 The Dutch started out by building relationships with the Mahican and Mohawk tribes, which led to the start of trade.
 Trade grew as fur became an important part of the economy, and the city became the state capital in 1797 after American independence was gained.
 The core of Albany is one of the oldest surviving original settlements, and it’s still possible to determine that many of the streets were originally laid out with horses in mind rather than cars.

 Albany is one of the world’s first cities to have installed infrastructures like public water and sewer, gas, and electricity.
 Albany is a modern city with all the modern conveniences you could want and the city keeps a good handle on infrastructure improvements as they become necessary.
 Little if any of the original water mains still exist today, for example.
-But it’s still worth noting that Albany was on the forefront of urban planning and development at that time, and it continues to be so today.
+But it’s still worth noting that Albany was at the forefront of urban planning and development at that time, and it continues to be so today.
 One of the first commercial airports opened early in the 20th Century, on land that now contains Albany International Airport.
-The current Albany International Airport offers connections to any destination worldwide you could want, without the hassle of taking the train down to JFK or LGA or, even more difficult to get to, EWR.
+The current Albany International Airport offers connections to any destination worldwide you could want, without the hassle of taking the train down to JFK or LGA or, even more, difficult to get to, EWR.
 Albany brings the world to its residents.

 In the 1960s, a high-rise construction boom led to office buildings being constructed at Empire State Plaza and at the SUNY Albany campus.
 This is mostly the doing of governor Nelson Rockefeller and is a positive legacy that the Rockefeller family managed to leave for Albany.
 Though better known for the draconian drug laws they supported, the Rockefellers helped to transform Albany into a modern city that can serve as an example for other cities trying to find their voices in the new century.